Zhenye-Na/blog/_posts/2018-06-06-analysis-of-deep-learning-models.md

 ---
 layout: post
-title: "An Analysis of Deep Neural Network Models for Practical Applications"
+title: "An Analysis of Deep Neural Network Models"
 date: 2018-06-06
 excerpt: "Since the emergence of Deep Neural Networks (DNNs) as a prominent technique in the ﬁeld of computer vision, the ImageNet classification challenge has played a major role in advancing the state-of-the-art."
 tags: [Deep Learning, Computer Vision]